 How To Make Cocktails At Home

-BELIEVE US HERE (AND WE ARE THE PROS) THIS IS NOT ROCKET SCIENCE.
+BELIEVE US HERE, AND WE ARE THE PROS, THIS IS NOT ROCKET SCIENCE.
 ANYONE CAN MAKE COCKTAILS.
 READ ON TO ENTER OUR WORLD OF MIXOLOGY.

 Now, without trying to do ourselves out of the job we are going to let you guys know what tools you need, the importance of ice, ingredients and methods for making cocktails in the comfort of your own home.

 Now the essence of cocktail making, like cooking, is balancing flavour.
-Adding too much or too little of any ingredient will effect flavour and ensure your drink gets consigned to the nearest sink. .
+Adding too much or too little of any ingredient will affect flavour and ensure your drink gets consigned to the nearest sink. .
 Upping any element (and by that we mean chucking more booze in!) is not a good idea, so behave and follow our recipes to the letter.

-We would also like to dispel a myth….you will find sites or “how to” guides that say you can use domestic tools that you find in every household to make cocktail…WRONG.
+We would also like to dispel a myth….you will find sites or “how to” guides that say you can use domestic tools that you find in every household to make cocktails…WRONG.
 Don’t be fooled.
 This is ridiculous and will cause you problems from the outset.
 You wouldn’t find a professional chef using a saw to cut a joint of roast beef (well…actually we can imagine this is possible in our local) so please don’t try to cut corners…your mixology career will be over before it started!